 Students can earn course credits offered at graduate schools of other domestic universities as special audit students.
 (Article 8 of the Rules on Graduate Learning) Furthermore, when the Institute has exchange agreements with other universities, students can attend courses at the graduate schools of these universities and earn credits that can be counted as part of the completion requirements of their degree program.
-(Refer to Exchange Agreement [Section 14])
+(Refer to Exchange Agreement [Section 14] and the Attached Table)